Mallick17/Multi-Process-Container-Nginx-CWAgent-Supervisord/README.md

 ---

 # 📊 CloudWatch Agent Configuration for ECS Metrics  Aggregation (_CWAgent-V5_)
 - This guide explains how to configure the **Amazon CloudWatch Agent** to collect disk usage metrics  (e.g., `disk_free`, `disk_used`) from ECS containers **and group them by service name only**, such as `AnalyticsWorker`.
 - By default, metrics  are pushed with dimensions like `host`, `fstype`, and `device`, which makes it difficult to aggregate across instances.
 This setup removes those extra dimensions and ensures a **clean, single-line view per service** in CloudWatch.

 ## Different Versions/Improvement of Deployment
-- We are running multiple instances and using the same configuration file and checking the metrices through console, the difference between all the versions and this version is
+- We are running multiple instances and using the same configuration file and checking the metrics   through console, the difference between all the versions and this version is
-  - We are combining both the instances disk space used and disk space free in single metrices using **_aggregation_dimension_**
+  - We are combining both the instances disk space used and disk space free in single metrics   using **_aggregation_dimension_**
 ## Folder name which is present in this repo (_CWAgent-V5_)
 Follow the same execution steps and File Structure.
-- Copy and paste the files in 2 or 3 instances.
+- Copy and paste the files in 2 - 3 instances or containers to collect metrics .
 - Follow the execution steps as mentioned in all the instances.
-- Refresh the webpage and Check the Cloudwatch Console(Log Groups and Metrics) for the changes happened through CloudWatch Agent.
+- Refresh the webpage and Check the Cloudwatch Console(Log Groups and metrics ) for the changes happened through CloudWatch Agent.

 Here is a complete Markdown documentation suitable for your `README.md`, explaining **why** and **how** to configure the CloudWatch Agent to group metrics  by service name only (like `AnalyticsWorker`), avoiding clutter from individual container `host`, `fstype`, or `device` labels.

 ---

 ## ✅ Why This Setup Is Needed

 When running services across multiple ECS containers or EC2 instances, CloudWatch stores metrics  with dimensions like:

 * `host` (container ID or EC2 hostname)
 * `fstype` (e.g., `overlay`)